 - Get some 3M anti-tarnish strips.
 These super absorbent pieces of paper will basically suck away the culprits in the surrounding air that will cause your jewelry to tarnish.
 Stick one in your jewelry drawer, jewelry box or storage pouch.

 If you enjoyed this post, you’ll probably like my How to Clean Gold Jewelry post too.
 And did you know I sell fine jewelry on my shop site?
-My goal is to help you shop the Los Angeles Wholesale Jewelry district from the comfort of your home, with all the noise filtered out with the best pieces I myself would want to own!
+My goal is to help you shop the Los Angeles Wholesale Jewelry district from the comfort of your home, with the noise filtered out to present the best pieces I myself would want to own!